 Cuzco’s Aeropuerto Internacional Alejandro Velasco Astete receives national and international flights.
-Most arrivals come in the morning since afternoon conditions make landings and takeoffs more difficult.
+Most arrivals are in the morning, as afternoon conditions make landings and takeoffs more difficult.
 If you have a tight connection, it’s best to reserve the earliest flight available, as later ones are more likely to be delayed or canceled.

 There are daily flights to Lima, Juliaca, Puerto Maldonado and Arequipa.
 Check in at least two hours ahead as overbooking errors are commonplace.
 During the rainy season, flights to Puerto Maldonado are often seriously delayed.
 Departure taxes are included in ticket prices.

 Avianca Service to/from Lima Monday to Saturday and direct flights to Bogota, Colombia.

 LATAM Direct flights to Lima, Arequipa, Juliaca and Puerto Maldonado, as well as Santiago, Chile.

 Bus & Taxi

 Travel times are approximate and apply only if road conditions are good.
 Long delays are likely during the rainy season, particularly to Puerto Maldonado or Lima via Abancay.
 This road is now paved, but landslides can block the road in the rainy season.

-All international services depart from the Terminal Terrestre, about 2km out of town towards the airport.
+All international services depart from the Terminal Terrestre, about 2km out of town toward the airport.
 Take a taxi (S30) or walk via Av El Sol.
 After it turns into Alameda Pachacutec, pedestrians can walk on the median.
-Straight after the tower and statue of Pachacutec, turn right, following the railway lines into a side street, which reaches the terminal in five minutes.
+Straight after the tower and statue of Pachacutec, turn right, and follow the railway lines into a side street that reaches the terminal in five minutes.

 To Bolivia, Transporte Copacabana, Tour Peru, Transzela and Titicaca offer daily services to Copacabana (10 hours) and La Paz, along with Transporte Internacional Salvador, via Desaguadero (12 hours).
 This is the quickest way to get to La Paz.

 Ormeño travels to Brazil.